 Alternatives to carrying physical money across borders

-Carrying currency with you when you travel is often the most affordable and hassle-free option.
+There are many reasons why you may need to carry money with you across borders.
 But carrying large amounts of cash has its disadvantages.
 In many countries, declaring currency is a fairly quick and simple procedure, but other countries (such as the United States) have more complex customs procedures which can be quite time-consuming.
 Additionally, if you are traveling to a country with a high crime rate, carrying a lot of money with you can pose a security problem.
 You can find advice in the guide to protecting your money while traveling.

 While carrying some cash with you is always a good idea, you may want to consider using a banking service which lets you access money or make payments at your destination.
-Using a debit card to withdraw money from your bank account at your destination is one of the most affordable options for getting money outside of Switzerland.
+Using a debit card to withdraw money from your bank account can, in some cases, work out cheaper than changing money with banks or money changers.

 However, you will want to make sure that your debit card can be used at your destination.
 Taking time to research available ATMs which accept your card and to have your bank remove geoblocking limitations can help you avoid becoming stranded without money.
-You will also want to have your bank raise your monthly debit card limit to match your needs.
+You will also want to have your bank raise your monthly debit card limit to match your needs ahead of your trip.

 A credit card provides a convenient (if somewhat expensive) means of paying for purchases abroad, but credit cards are only widely accepted in a limited number of countries.
 Read the moneyland.ch guide to avoiding unnecessary fees when using Swiss credit cards abroad to find out how to use credit cards smartly while traveling.
 If you plan to spend a fairly large amount of money (more than would be convenient to carry in cash), you will need to make sure that your card has a sufficient line of credit.
 Contacting your credit card issuer to have your line of credit increased while traveling can be difficult, so make sure to do this before you travel.

 If you do not use credit cards or debit cards, money transfer services like Western Union and Moneygram let you wire money to your destination and then collect it upon arrival.
-Depending on the country you transfer money to, the cost may be very low or relatively high.
+Depending on the country you transfer money to and the amount you transfer, the cost may be very low or very high.
 Read the moneyland.ch guide to international money transfers for tips on transferring money internationally.

 Another option is to write yourself a check drawn on your bank account after you reach your destination.
 This option can be expensive and is only a viable alternative if you are sure that you can cash the check at your destination without holding a bank account there.